bennyhuo/KotlinBlogTranslation/original/Call for Feedback: Upcoming Changes in Kotlin.md

 ## Operators and infix functions

 This has been debated a lot in the past, and we finally decided that we want to introduce some more discipline into how operator overloading and infix function calls work in Kotlin.
-At the moment any function named plus that can be called as a.plus(b) can also be called as a + b.
-We will require such functions to be marked with the operator modifier, otherwise the operator notation will not be available for them.
+At the moment any function named <code>plus</code> that can be called as <code>a.plus(b)</code> can also be called as <code>a + b</code>.
+We will require such functions to be marked with the <code>operator</code> modifier, otherwise the operator notation will not be available for them.
 This makes operator use more disciplined and eliminates the possibility of random punctuation creeping into APIs.
-The most common example would be having a method called get but totally not intending it for use as square brackets.
+The most common example would be having a method called <code>get</code> but totally not intending it for use as square brackets.
-Same for infix function calls: we will require a function to be marked as infix.
+Same for infix function calls: we will require a function to be marked as <code>infix</code>.
 This will reduce the unintended diversity of styles in common APIs:

 * list add 1 vs list.add(1)
 * list map {...} vs list.map {...}
 * etc

-Infix functions will be still callable with the old standard syntax x.or(y), but the tooling will be hinting to you that the intended syntax is infix.
+Infix functions will be still callable with the old standard syntax <code>x.or(y)</code>, but the tooling will be hinting to you that the intended syntax is infix.
-Note that common functions in the standard library (e.g. map or filter) will not be marked as infix, because using them as such sometimes causes cryptic errors if such an expression is followed by a dot:
+Note that common functions in the standard library (e.g. <code>map</code> or <code>filter</code>) will not be marked as <code>infix</code>, because using them as such sometimes causes cryptic errors if such an expression is followed by a dot:

 {% raw %}
 <p></p>